History of Manchester City F.C. (2001–present): Financial Fair Play investigations

 In November 2018, internal club emails published in Der Spiegel led to allegations that Manchester City had breached UEFA's Financial Fair Play rules.

 In March 2019, UEFA began investigating the club on this matter.
 In February 2020, the Adjudicatory Chamber of UEFA's Club Financial Control Body (CFCB) decided that the club had indeed broken Financial Fair Play rules by "overstating its sponsorship revenue in its accounts and in the break-even information submitted to UEFA between 2012 and 2016".
 A second finding was that Manchester City had not cooperated with the investigation.
 As such, a two-season ban from European football was implemented, as well as a 30 million euro fine.

 Manchester City appealed to the Court of Arbitration for Sport (CAS), and the case was decided in July 2020.
 CAS found that some allegations were "time-barred" from being investigated, as they were above the five-years-old limit for such UEFA investigations, while other allegations were unproven.
 As such, CAS overturned the European ban of the club.
 However, "there was a legitimate basis to prosecute" Manchester City, and UEFA had given Manchester City "due process"; despite the club's claim that UEFA was biased against them.

 Additionally, CAS found that Manchester City "obstructed the investigations of the CFCB" by failing to produce significant amounts of evidence to CFCB.
 CAS opined that this "severe breach" should be "seriously reproached".
 Given the overall findings of CAS, the punishment for the club over this incident was set at 10 million euros.

 A further report from Der Spiegel in April 2022 claimed, based on leaked internal documents, that the Abu Dhabi owners had previously made payments into the club disguised as sponsorship payments by Emirati companies like Etihad and Etisalat (the same claim that the club had successfully defended at CAS in 2020); Sheikh Mansour‘s Abu Dhabi United Group (ADUG) had allegedly indirectly paid for underage players to sign with the club; and that the club had allegedly used a fictitious contract between Roberto Mancini and Mansour‘s Al Jazira Club to pay large compensation fees to the former manager in addition to his salary.
 It also claimed that these three cases were under investigation by the Premier League for the last three years.
-In response the club dismissed these claims as untrue and another systematic attempt to undermine the reputation and integrity of the club.
+In response, Manchester City dismissed these claims as untrue and classified them as another systematic attempt to undermine the reputation and integrity of the club.

-On 6 February 2023, Premier League charged Manchester City with more than 100 breaches of financial fair play rules after a four-year investigation.